esell/azure-stages/stage1/README.md

 At this point we should hopefully have a working version of the application.
 To verify, find the IP of your app VM:

-`az vm list-ip-addresses -g pastemaster -n app1`
+`az vm list-ip-addresses -g pastemaster -n app1 -o table`

 and then in a browser visit: